Warushika-Wijayarathna/smart-vehicle-parking-system/README.md

    pip install -r requirements.txt python main.py

-Documentation
+** Documentation **
-API documentation is available in the Postman collection.
+- API documentation is available in the Postman collection.
-See /docs for architecture diagrams and additional screenshots.
+- See /docs for architecture diagrams and additional screenshots.
+- The backend uses JWT authentication for securing RESTful endpoints.
+To access protected endpoints, include a valid JWT token in the `Authorization` header as `Bearer <token>`.
+See the Postman collection for example requests.